llm-operator/docs/docs/source/multi_cluster_deployment.rst

 The command generates a new registration key.

-Then you need to make LLM Operator worker components to use the registration key when making gRPC calls to the control plane.
+Then you need to make LLMariner worker components to use the registration key when making gRPC calls to the control plane.

 To make that happen, you first need to create a K8s secret.